Q. Why has it taken so long to start developing La Folie?

 Q. Similarly, does Ports of Jersey have any idea of what can not built there?

 A: The site is subject to certain planning regulations as well as listings and consequently, any proposition must conform to these restrictions.
-Thereafter, all proposals will be considered, provided that they adhere to the wish to deliver a project that serves to enhance the waterfront area, and meet the objectives of PoJ for commercial viability and observing the heritage and history of the site.
+Thereafter, all proposals will be considered, provided that they adhere to the wish to deliver a project that serves to enhance the waterfront area, and meet the objectives of PoJ for commercial viability and observe the heritage and history of the site.

 Q. If I have further questions that have not been addressed here how can I make them known to Ports of Jersey?